seankeogh1/FPGA-VGA-Verilog/index.md

 categories: demo
 ---

-For this project, I made the VGA port display colours on the screen.
-I started by adding the code that switched from dingle colours at intervals on the screen to then the colour stripes which displayed multiple colours at once in columns on the scren.
+For this project I chose an image that I wanted to display on the screen, for my image i chose the S from Shrek.
+I started by opening the colour stripes code we had gotten as a sample and adapted it to my own.
+This included initializing a clock aswell.

 ## **Template VGA Design**
 ### **Project Set-Up**